Sensitive to multiple foods and not getting better? Here’s why

 Also, it is common in our busy lives to eat the same foods over and over, which can promote loss of oral tolerance.
 To maximize the potential of the AIP diet, it’s important to regularly vary the foods you eat and focus primarily on fresh produce.

-In this article and in my online oral tolerance program I will explain current understanding of what causes loss of oral tolerance and how to improve it.
+In this article and in my online oral tolerance course, I will explain current understanding of what causes loss of oral tolerance and how to improve it.

 Leaky gut repair as part of a larger oral tolerance protocol